official-mitchell/learningNode/README.md

     - 4. JSON files can be imported and come in as a javascript object through the require

-# Lesson 2 - Core Node.js Modules
+# Rithm Lesson 2 - Core Node.js Modules

 - Be able to compare node finds built-in modules vs custom modules
 - Be able to import and use core modules like `fs`, `path`, and `process`